MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-workflow-users.md

 Workflow users that function as approval users, both approval requesters and approvers, must also be set up on the **Approval User Setup** page.
 For more information, see [Set Up Approval Users](across-how-to-set-up-approval-users.md).

 > [!NOTE]
 > To define that an approval request is not approved until multiple approvers in an approval chain have approved it, set up approvers in a hierarchy.
 For approver type **Approver**, set approvers up on the **Approval User Setup** page.
 For approver type, **Workflow User Group**, set approvers up on the **Workflow User Groups** page and define the hierarchy by assigning incremental numbers to each approver in the **Sequence No.** field.
-For more information, see [Set Up Approval Users](across-how-to-set-up-approval-users.md) and this topic.
+For more information, see [Set Up Approval Users](across-how-to-set-up-approval-users.md) and the following section.
 >
 > To define that an approval request is not approved until multiple equal approvers have approved it, regardless of a hierarchy, set up a flat workflow user group.
 For approver type, **Workflow User Group**, set up approvers on the **Workflow User Groups** page and assign the same number to each approver in the **Sequence No.** field.
-For more information, see this topic.
+For more information, see the following section.

-### <a name="to-set-up-a-workflow-user"></a>To set up a workflow user
+## <a name="to-set-up-a-workflow-user"></a>To set up a workflow user

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Workflow User Groups**, and then choose the related link.
 2. Choose the **New** action.
 The **Workflow User Group** page opens.